vehicle-lang/vehicle/doc/source/language/network-declarations.rst

    network myNetwork : Tensor Rat [5] -> Tensor Rat [10] -> Tensor Rat [2]

-This is a matter of implementation rather than a fundmental limitation.
+This is a matter of implementation rather than a fundemental limitation.
 Please get in touch if you would be interested in this functionality being added to Vehicle.